vcrnjak18/HaPy_Pots/README.md

 to set up a [virtual environment](https://docs.python.org/3/library/venv.html), and install all libraries there to avoid unexpected issues of running the Flask app (for this project, the virtual environment folder was named `hapy_pots_venv`).

----
 **diclaimer:**
-To run the project completely, both `HaPy Pots` and `HRPi` folders are required, as the second one runs on the RaspberryPi virtual machine to mimic sensor changes.
-The app runs fine without it, but "Refresh" buttons will not work, as the RPi database won't be available.
+*To run the project completely, both `HaPy Pots` and `HRPi` folders are required, as the second one runs on the RaspberryPi virtual machine to mimic sensor changes.
+The app runs fine without it, but "Refresh" buttons will not work, as the RPi database won't be available.*

 ### Steps
 1. download the `HaPy Pots` file to your computer